 Special Experiences:

-• If you’re in Kolkata during Durga Puja, you’ll never forget it.
-The city turns into a celebration – lights, music, people everywhere.
+- Being in Kolkata during Durga Puja is an experience you won’t soon forget.
+The city becomes a celebration with lights, music, and people everywhere.

-• Tram rides – They’re slow but fun, kind of like time travel.
+- Tram rides are leisurely but fun, much like time travel.

-• Try local food like rasgulla, sandesh, and macher jhol (fish curry).
-The flavors are so unique – sweet, spicy, and soulful.
+- Try some of the regional dishes, like rasgulla, sandesh, and macher jhol (fish curry).
+The flavors—sweet, spicy, and soulful—are truly unique.

 2. Mumbai – The City of Dreams